Sfermals/121tool_v1/README.md

 Improvement can be done:

-- fix trigger issue upon commiting
+- fix issue triggering more then one time at times upon commiting
 - run test intergrated with sonarqube to gather code vulnerability and code smells
 - integrate into pipeline code, script to stop previously run container on same port before running new ones